High Heels: Benefits, Health Risks, and Expert Tips for Safe Wearing

 Because of the pain and loss of flexibility that wearing heels can cause (even in the short-term and with infrequent use) while wearing heels, you’re less likely to engage in physical activity.

-Even a short walk to the grocery store can seem like a daunting task when every step hurts.
-Over time, this can affect your overall fitness level, which brings on a host of other health issues.
+Even a short walk to the grocery store can seem daunting when every step hurts.
+Over time, this can affect one’s overall fitness level, which can lead to a host of other health issues.

-Despite the issues that come with heels, they are still a very popular shoe choice.
-If you’re going to partake, here’s how you can minimize the risks and enjoy wearing any shoe you please.
+Despite the issues with heels, they are still a very popular shoe choice.
+If you’re going to partake, here’s how to minimize the risks and enjoy wearing any shoe you please.

 When walking in heels, you have to adjust your method- walking the same way you do in sneakers is going to be painful and plain awkward.

-Make sure you take shorter strides and walk heel-to-toe, not the other way around.
-Ensuring your heel is the first thing to hit the ground will make you much more graceful, and much less likely to fall.
+Take shorter strides and walk heel-to-toe, not the other way around.
+Ensuring your heel is the first thing to hit the ground will make you much more graceful and less likely to fall.

-To combat the shortened stride and lack of mobility that comes along with heels, stretch before you wear heels to make sure your muscles are warmed up.
-This will also make you less likely to trip and twist your ankle.
+To combat the shortened stride and lack of mobility associated with heels, stretch before you wear heels to warm up your muscles.
+This will also reduce your likelihood of tripping and twisting your ankle.

 You don’t have to wear six-inch stilettos to enjoy wearing high heels.
 Thicker heels such as wedges, platforms, or pumps will help stabilize you and make it easier to walk.